dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     GET /api/orgUnitAnalytics?ou=<org-unit-id>&ougs=<org-unit-group-set-id>

 The API requires at least one organisation unit and at least one organisation unit group set.
-Multiple org units and group sets can be provided separated by semicolon.
+Multiple org units and group sets can be provided separated by a semicolon.

 ### Request query parameters